Helping communities become more aware of themselves.

 I don't work with individuals.
 I work with groups — the relationships between people, the structures they share, the culture they're trying to build.

-If you're building something and want a thought partner for the relational layer, I'd love to hear about it.
+If you're building something and want a systems thinker and builder for the relational layer, I'd love to hear about it.